Position and Rotation Invariant Sign Language Recognition from 3D Kinect Data with Recurrent Neural Networks

 \subsection{Position invariance}

-A position invariant transformation helps to minimize recognition error due to translation of the point cloud in sensor plane.
-We assume a signer performs gestures on $XZ$ plane and translation of point cloud occurs when spine midpoint $C$ is shifted from origin of coordinate system $O$.
+A position invariant transformation helps to minimize recognition error due to the translation of 3D points in the sensor plane.
+We assume a signer performs gestures on $XZ$ plane and translation occurs when spine midpoint $C$ is shifted from the origin of the coordinate system $O$.
 Therefore, the translation vector $\overrightarrow{CO}$ is given by,

 Considering a point $P(x, y, z)$ in 3D, spatial coordinate $(x', y', z')$ of the translated point is given by,